-- 5.23 The issue of capacity of the district's schools to admit local children has also been raised by the Council and local residents.
+- 5.26 The issue of capacity of the district's schools to admit local children has also been raised by the Council and local residents.
 Work with the School Organisations Team (SOT) at Staffordshire County Council has been ongoing for a number of years to ensure that school place planning is taking account of development proposals coming through Local Plans.
 Engagement with the SOT to date has revealed: - Dependent on the amount of new development within a school catchment area, there may be a need to provide new schools where expansion of existing ones is not possible.
 Typically, development(s) of 750 homes and upwards may generate the need for a new first or primary school, and development(s) of 5000 homes generate a need for a new secondary school. - Ongoing dialogue with the County Council has confirmed that growth proposals at Codsall/Bilbrook will trigger the need for a new First School to be delivered through the Local Plan.
-This is reflected in the infrastructure led strategy for Bilbrook/Codsall where it is proposed that the preferred site will need to deliver a 2FE First School. - The level of growth proposed at other villages is not projected to facilitate the need for a new First or Primary school. - The level of growth proposed at the northern edge of the Black Country, as two Sustainable Urban Extensions, will facilitate the need for a new first/primary school to be delivered on site.
-Cross boundary discussions between the SOT and their counterparts in the Black Country are ongoing to understand the cross boundary movement of pupils and the implications of growth on the need for secondary school pupil places. - Any location for a new school will need to be of regular shape, level topography, drained and free from contamination and other adverse ground conditions.
+This is reflected in the infrastructure led strategy for Bilbrook/Codsall where it is proposed that the preferred site will need to deliver a 2FE First School. - The level of growth proposed at other villages is not projected to facilitate the need for a new First or Primary school. - The level of growth proposed at the northern edge of the Black Country, at Land at Cross Green and Land north of Linthouse Lane will facilitate the need for new first/primary school to be delivered on site. - Any location for a new school will need to be of regular shape, level topography, drained and free from contamination and other adverse ground conditions.
 It will need to be serviced and suitable for the phase of education proposed with a suitable vehicular access point from the adopted highway.